 Please visit www.ustraveldocs.com/lb regularly for more information on the availability of visa services in Lebanon.
 There is no fee to change an appointment.
 The U.S. Embassy will extend the validity of your payment (known as the MRV fee) until September 30, 2022, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and attend a visa appointment.

-Applicants who need to travel for emergency reasons may request expedited appointments via their ustraveldocs.com/lb profile for expedite requests.
+Applicants who need to travel for emergency reasons may request expedited appointments via support-Lebanon@ustraveldocs.com.
 All emergency appointment requests must include documentation to support the reason for urgent travel.
 The Consular Section will consider requests for emergency appointments on a case-by-case basis.
 The Interview Waiver Program is available for certain Lebanese students, exchange visitors and petition-based visa applicants who have a previously issued visa in the same visa category that is valid or expired less that one year from the date of application.

 Planning to travel to the U.S.?
 Apply now.

 National security is our top priority when adjudicating visa applications.
 Every prospective traveler to the United States undergoes extensive security screening.
 This screening draws on information from the full range of U.S. government agencies, including thorough biographic and biometric screening against U.S. law enforcement and counterterrorism databases.
 Applicants sometimes require additional assessment to determine whether they are eligible for a visa.
 The term “administrative processing” refers to various additional steps that must be taken.
 The duration of administrative processing will vary.
 Some cases will be completed in days or weeks, while others can take six months or longer.